Netflix is ditching star ratings because likes are all that matter now

 High matches will be around 88%, less strong fits could be around 60% and matches under 50% won’t be displayed.

 Will you be sad to see star ratings go the way of the dodo?
-Or will a like/dislike do more to improve your recommendations?
+Or are you pleased that a like/dislike will do more to improve your recommendations?
 Drop us a line in the comments.